A victim of Nazi rule: the economist Cläre Tisch

 Cläre Tisch

-Because the Faculty of Business and Economics focussed on the topics of innovation, dynamic entrepreneurship, entrepreneurship and structural and cyclical economic development, the researcher explains, in October 2008, the University of Wuppertal added the name 'Schumpeter School of Business and Economics' to the then name of the faculty.
-"This was preceded by an intensive and interdisciplinary study of the person of Joseph A. Schumpeter, which also included the search for connections between Schumpeter and Wuppertal."
-Although it was not possible to clearly define Schumpeter's proximity to Wuppertal, the research repeatedly came across two economic personalities: Cläre Tisch and Hans Singer (a development economist born in Wuppertal.
-The Hans-Singer-Weg in Wuppertal Elberfeld was named after him in 2024 (editor's note).
-"From here, the path to further dialogue with both greats was not far away," continues Frambach.
-"I became very intensively involved with Cläre Tisch in 2011, when the Wuppertal entrepreneur Ralf Putsch asked me to open up the correspondence between Tisch and Schumpeter from the Harvard University Archives for a joint project with Dr Ulrike Schrader, the director of the Alte Synagoge Wuppertal meeting place."
+Because the School of Business and Economics focussed on the topics of innovation, dynamic entrepreneurship, entrepreneurship and structural and cyclical economic development, the researcher explains, in October 2008, the University of Wuppertal added the name ‘Schumpeter School of Business and Economics’ to the name of the school.
+“This decision was preceded by an intensive and interdisciplinary study of the person of Joseph A. Schumpeter, which also included the search for connections between Schumpeter and Wuppertal.”
+Although it was not possible to clearly define Schumpeter’s proximity to Wuppertal, the research repeatedly came across two economic personalities: Cläre Tisch and Hans Singer (a development economist born in Wuppertal.
+The Hans-Singer-Weg in Wuppertal Elberfeld was named after him in 2024 (editor’s note).
+“From here, the path to further dialogue with both was not far away,” Frambach continues.
+“I became very intensively involved with Cläre Tisch in 2011, when the Wuppertal entrepreneur Ralf Putsch asked me to open up the correspondence between Tisch and Schumpeter from the Harvard University Archives for a joint project with Dr Ulrike Schrader, the director of the Alte Synagoge Wuppertal meeting place.”

 Cläre Tisch memorial plaque at the old synagogue